 Buying is also cheaper than building

-It sounds counterintuitive because of the upfront cost, but if you buy the business at up to three times the net profit, you’re getting a great deal in both time and money.
+One of the reasons for buying an existing business is because it’s cheaper.
+It sounds counter-intuitive because of the upfront cost, but if you buy the business at up to three times the net profit, you’re getting a great deal in both time and money.
 You’re buying the email list, the code, the brand, and so on which already make money.
 Imagine the investment it would take to build all of that from scratch.Buying a business is cheaper than building it Click To Tweet

 For example, with my golf business, we made over 25 DVDs and paid about $10,000 to produce each one.
 That’s over $250,000 spent and it took about $1 million to build the email list.
 But we didn’t sell the company for nearly that price because we had already depleted most of the value from those assets.
 We had already promoted to the email list a ton and launched all the products.
 The person who bought the business didn’t have new products to sell or new customers to sell to so the business was worth less.

-A word of caution when buying a business: people always sell a business for a reason and they might not be completely honest about it.
+A word of caution when buying an existing business: people always sell a business for a reason and they might not be completely honest about it.
 If the business is truly fulfilling and bringing in money on autopilot, would they really want to sell?